Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 However, Selenium globbing patterns only support the asterisk and character class.

-To specify a globbing pattern parameter for a Selenese command, one can prefix the pattern with a **glob:** label.
-However, because globbing patterns are the default, one can also omit the label and specify just the pattern itself.
+To specify a globbing pattern parameter for a Selenese command, you can prefix the pattern with a **glob:** label.
+However, because globbing patterns are the default, you can also omit the label and specify just the pattern itself.

 Below is an example of two commands that use globbing patterns.
 The